How Does Salesforce Multi‑Factor Authentication Affect Integrations?

 For example, if an iPaaS connects to Salesforce using a regular user’s login credentials, it will break once MFA is enforced.

-Solution: Best Practices for Avoiding MFA-Related Integration Failures
+What Are the Best Practices for Avoiding MFA-Related Integration Failures?

 To prevent disruptions, integrations should use authentication methods that bypass the need for interactive MFA: